Qovery/terraform-provider-qovery/docs/resources/helm.md

 - `domain` (String) Your custom domain.
 - `generate_certificate` (Boolean) Qovery will generate and manage the certificate for this domain.

+Optional:

+- `use_cdn` (Boolean) Indicates if the custom domain is behind a CDN (i.e Cloudflare).
+This will condition the way we are checking CNAME before & during a deployment:
+ * If `true` then we only check the domain points to an IP
+ * If `false` then we check that the domain resolves to the correct service Load Balancer

 Read-Only:

 - `id` (String) Id of the custom domain.